CoffeeandMath/LeapingLCEs/README.md

 ```

 This will run the code and the solution files will be stored in the "solutions/" folder in vtk format.
 This can be visualized using a variety of viewers, particularly Paraview and VisIt.

+In this problem, we initialize a flat sheet.
+We then incrementally apply spontaneous curvature and strain to achieve a conical shape.
+We then hold the spontaneous in-plane strain fixed and incrementally decrease the spontaneous curvature and reverse its sign.
+This example demonstrates the snap-through instability.